hate-alert/HateMM/Codes/README.md

 # Detail of the Shared Code

-#To Extract the Text based Features
+#To Extract the Text-based Features

 1.FastTextEmb_and_LASEREmbExtraction.py
 2.BERTandHateXPlainEmbedding.py